0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 ## Installing the binaries

-Polygon node consists of 2 layers: Heimdall-v2 and Bor.
-Heimdall-v2 is a Cosmos-SDK/CometBFT fork that monitors contracts in parallel with the Ethereum network.
+Polygon node consists of 2 layers: Heimdall and Bor.
+Heimdall is a Cosmos-SDK/CometBFT fork that monitors contracts in parallel with the Ethereum network.
 Bor is basically a Geth fork that generates blocks shuffled by Heimdall nodes.

 Both binaries must be installed and run in the correct order to function properly.

-### Install Heimdall-v2
+### Install Heimdall

-Install the latest version of Heimdall-v2 and related services.
+Install the latest version of Heimdall and related services.
 Make sure you checkout to the correct [release version](https://github.com/0xPolygon/heimdall-v2/releases).

 To install Heimdall, run the following command: